-A second reform is a passive foreign government investor exemption certificate (EC), introduced in August 2021.
-This EC is designed for investment funds that are deemed to be FGIs because they have 20 per cent or more investment from FGIs from one country.
-Essentially, FIRB will assess these funds case by case to determine whether the investors are passive.
-As this regime is new, it remains unclear how the ECs will operate in practice, but applicants should expect to divulge a significant amount of sensitive information about how the fund in question operates and who its investors are.17
+A second reform is a passive foreign government investor exemption certificate, introduced in August 2021.
+This type of exemption certificate is designed for investment funds that are deemed to be FGIs because they have 20 per cent or more investment from FGIs from one country.
+Essentially, the FIRB will assess these funds case by case to determine whether the investors are passive.

-The idea behind both of these reforms is to treat the private equity fund like a private foreign person (which is often able to benefit from higher thresholds and from provisions that make filings voluntary, rather than mandatory).
+The idea behind both of these reforms is to treat the private equity fund like a private foreign person, who are often able to benefit from higher thresholds and from provisions that make filings voluntary, rather than mandatory.